Click here to find out more information about registering your pregnancy

 An epidural is a type of local anaesthetic and is given by an anaesthetist.
 It numbs the nerves that carry the pain impulses from the birth canal to the brain.
 For most women, an epidural gives complete pain relief.
 It can be helpful for women who are having a long or particularly painful labour.

-There are some useful FAQs here and a pain relief comparison card here
+There is a pain relief comparison card here.

 Whilst most birthing people choose to aim for a spontaneous vaginal delivery, there are alternative options for your delivery.